 How do I get the shingles vaccine?

 You get the shingles vaccine in one shot under your skin in your upper arm.
-You can go to the injection room at any Group Health medical center.
+You can go to the injection room at any Kaiser Permanente medical office.
 Or talk to your doctor during your next visit.

 Coverage may vary by plan.
-To find out if your benefit plan covers the cost of the vaccine, refer to your coverage agreement or contact Customer Service.
+To find out if your benefit plan covers the cost of the vaccine, refer to your coverage agreement or contact Member Services.